 Landius Wilkerson joined the Huntingdon staff as the defensive line coach in 2010 and was named Recruiting Coordinator in 2017.

 Wilkerson hails from Etowah, Tennessee.
 He graduated from McMinn Central High School where he participated in football, basketball and track.

-During the Hawks' first two seasons as members of the USA South Athletic Conference, six of Wilkerson's defensive line has produced one USA South Defensive Rookie if the Year (DeAnte' Griffith), six All-Conference performers and 17 Academic All-Conference.
+During the Hawks' first three seasons as members of the USA South Athletic Conference, three of Wilkerson's defensive line has produced one USA South Defensive Rookie if the Year (DeAnte' Griffith), six All-Conference performers and 17 Academic All-Conference.
 Wilkerson has also coached four NFF National Honor Society Achievement winners.

 Wilkerson's defensive linemen combined for 25.5 sacks and 51.5 tackles for loss in 2012 to help the Huntingdon defense rank eighth in Division III in sacks and fifth in tackles for loss.
 The defensive front helped hold opponents to less than 100 yards rushing in five games.